JpZwAr/easy-chat/README.md

 About the source codes, the Main code, like cited above, is the root of the project.
 In the sequence comes the TelaInicial.java, that is a code to render the first window.
-The first windows has two button, Login and Registrar.
+The first windows has two buttons, Login and Registrar.
 If you have registered in the app, click Login.
 If not, click Registrar to create an account.

-Before logged, you can find a window with a menu bar.
+After logged, you can find a window with a menu bar.
 The options in menu bar are some operations of the application, like creating a chat or sending messages.

 We hope you enjoy the use of EasyChat and comment your impressions.
 And, once the